 - Rondel M1 (Jim Del Russo): The prototype Rondel was used for testing in late 1972, before the first production cars were built.
 It was taken to Hockenheim 8 April 1973 as team spare, and to Pau as a spare for Tim Schenken, but not raced.
 Its history is then unknown until 1974, and it appears it has been acquired by Fred Opert to use as a set of spares.
 After Mike Rand crashed his car, wrecking the monocoque, 201 was supplied to Ron Ignatowski (Milford, CT), who rebuilt Rand's car on 201's tub with a BRM 1-litre engine and used it in SCCA Formula C. In 1980 it was sold to Randy Zimmer (Buffalo, NY) as the basis for his Can-Am car.
 He raced it with a Volkswagen engine in 1982 and then with a Mazda rotary engine from 1983 to 1986.
 Zimmer then entered it for Jim Del Russo in the 1987 CAT championship, and raced it a few more times himself in 1989, 1990 and 1994.
 Then retained for many years until Zimmer sold it to Seann Burgess (Markdale, Ontario) in 2019.

-- Lightning (Dean Vetrock): Chassis "ROMLIN/7" was one of the 1977 Lighnings but is unknown before it was raced by Bobby Unser for the Teddy Yip/Dan Gurney AAR team in early 1978.
-Used for the opening four races before being replaced by the team's new 1978 Eagle.
+- Lightning (Dean Vetrock): Chassis "ROMLIN/7" was one of the 1977 Lightnings but its history before it was raced by Bobby Unser for the Teddy Yip/Dan Gurney AAR team in early 1978 is unresolved.
+It was used for the opening four races of 1978 before being replaced by the team's new Eagle.
 To Richard Hoffman (Milford, OH) for 1979 and raced by Joe Saldana as the #59 or #69 car during 1979 and 1980.
-These numbers were also used by the team's old 1972 Eagle and exactly how they were used may still be uncertain.
+These entry numbers were also used by the team's old 1972 Eagle and exactly how the two cars were used is still to be determined.
 The Lightning was run in practice at the 1981 Indy 500 with modified sidepods and nose but was crashed by Saldana.
 It was acquired by Dean Vetrock for 1982, but he failed to qualify for the Indy 500 and did not appear again.
 Vetrock raced this car briefly in the CAT (ex-Can-Am) series in 1987.
 The car was later acquired by Tom Tatalovich Racing Services (Golden Valley, AZ) and restored to AAR livery.
 Sold at a Barrett-Jackson auction in Scottsdale, Arizona.
 Subsequent history unknown.

 - March 85C (Buddy Lazier): Buddy Lazier's #19 March 85C Can-Am car was identified at Willow Springs in 1987 by Martin Spetz as 85C-08 "ex-Rahal".